They say a picture is worth 1,000 words—but that assumes it’s a good image.

 Before using an image, check its size in pixels and compare it to the best aspect ratio and size for its intended purpose.
 (To check an image’s size in Chrome, open it in a new tab and check the tab title for its pixel measurements.)

-There are tons of recommended image sizes out in the wild, but you can start with the width of your page and go from there.
+There are many recommended image sizes out in the wild, but you can start with the width of your page and go from there.
 Unbounce landing pages have a recommended width of 940 to 960 pixels.

 Going back to the hero image example, you’d want to have it at least 960 pixels wide, so it covers the width of the landing page.
 For a full-screen hero image, you’ll want a 16:9 aspect ratio.
 Plug those numbers into an aspect ratio calculator, and you’ll find that you’ll need a picture at least 960 pixels wide and 540 pixels high.